 If you are for Canned beans you should always rinse them out before eating, as canned foods contain a lot of sodium.

 To avoid a salty snack is difficult for many people.
 Nuts are an excellent alternative to greasy chips or crackers.
 Studies have shown, that eating a handful of mixed nuts daily can reduce the risk of heart attack and stroke by 28 percent.

-Almonds on the other hand, they are particularly suitable as part of a diet, lower cholesterol and protect against diabetes.
+Almonds on the other hand, are particularly suitable as part of a diet, lower cholesterol, and protect against diabetes.
 Cashews promote concentration and performance.